rehierl/node-tree-outliner/1-3-0-sequences/0-0-overview.md

 Note that this state-based perspective on sequences will in general be referred to as the **stream-based perspective**.
-That is, the above node sequences can, similar to binary streams, be understood to represent streams of nodes.
+That is, the above node sequences can, be, similar to binary streams, understood to represent streams of nodes.

+Because of that, the set of sequences `S` can be understood to be the union of disjoint sets of sequences such that each subset contains all those sequences that have the same state.
+Most importantly, a tree traversal can be understood to maintain a set of all open sequences.
+Because of that, a tree traversal can be understood to add each node to all sequences in the **current set of open sequences** `O`.
+Note that, given the current node `n`, `O` always contains `#A(n)+1` sequences.

-In addition to that, and once a defining node is entered, all the nodes of the corresponding subtree are added to a sequence.
-That is, this perspective has no paused and no continued states.
-Because of that, the all sequences can be seen to be **consecutive** with regards to the tree traversal's node order.
+In addition to that, and once a defining node is entered, all the nodes of the corresponding subtree are added to a the node's sequence.
+That is, this view neither supports a "paused", nor a "continued" state.
+Because of that, all sequences can be understood to be **consecutive** with regards to the tree traversal's node order.

 <!-- ======================================================================= -->
 ## An interval-based perspective

-Due to all sequences in `S` being consecutive with regards to the traversal's enter order, and because of that order being total, any non-empty subsequence has a first and a last node.
+Due to all sequences in `S` being consecutive with regards to the traversal's enter order, and because of that order being total, any subsequence has a first and a last node.
 As such, any sequence has a least (first) and a greatest (last) element.

 Put differently, any sequence in `S` can be understood to contain all the nodes in between its first and last node.
-That is, all the nodes of a sequence can be inferred from a sequence's first and last node.
+That is, all the nodes of a sequence can be inferred from its first and last node.

-Consequently, all sequences in `S` can be expressed as intervals with regards to a given tree traversal.
+Consequently, all sequences in `S` can be expressed as intervals with regards to the corresponding tree traversal.

 <!-- ======================================================================= -->
 ## Related ordered sequences

-As before the traversal of a tree can be understood to add each node to one or more sequences.
-Because of that, the sequence of a descendant always has one or more nodes in common with the sequences of its ancestors.
+As before the traversal of a tree can be understood to add each node to all open sequences.
+Because of that, the sequence of a descendant always is an infix to the sequences of its ancestors.
 That is, the node sequences of descendant nodes are related to the sequences of their ancestors.
 Consequently, the relationship of a node with all the other nodes in a tree is mapped onto the sequences in `S`.

 Furthermore, and because any sequence is an infix to the root's node sequence, all sequences correspond with the tree traversal's enter order.
 That is, all